jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "So what do we need?"

 "New modes and orders.
 Not what the philosophers say *should* work.
 What does.
-The effectual truth of the thing—not the dream of it.
-Let nature tell us where we are wrong."
+The effectual truth of the thing—not the dream of it."

 The woodcutter nods slowly.
 Then: "Weren't you exiled?
 Tortured?"